DesyncTheThird/corne-keymap/readme.md

 After a short duration (default 1000ms) of no keyboard input, both dynamic keys will reset to the `Non-alpha` state, i.e., `OSM Shift`/`THE`.

-After longer `Magic` outputs, i.e. those that commonly end words, the `Rep` key will output `Space` to avoid SFBs on the left thumb for word breaks.
+After longer `Magic` outputs and those that output `S` (i.e. outputs that commonly end words), the `Rep` key will output `Space` to avoid SFBs on the left thumb for word breaks.

 On QWERTY and Basic modes, both dynamic keys are overridden to only have repeat functionality.